 The endless amount of papers that you get—outlining courses, reading lists, assignment descriptions and deadlines, etc.—can get pretty cluttered quite fast.
 To make sure you don’t lose any important handouts, use Scanner Pro.
 Photo capture and convert hard documents to PDF instantly and save to a cloud storage service of your choosing.
 This will give you peace of mind that you won’t lose any important documents.
 It also lightens your load by allowing you to go paperless.

 Speaking of papers, when it comes to writing essays or completing research projects, Google Scholar is an excellent tool for students.
-When used correctly, it can turn research and looking for sources into an easy task.
+When used correctly, it can turn researching and looking for sources into an easy task.

 Because you will have a login for your student portal, digital blackboards for each course, the library, your student email, and any clubs or societies that you are involved in, you can end up with a lot of accounts and therefore a lot of passwords.
 Many of these accounts also handle incredibly important and sensitive information, so creating strong and secure passwords is of utmost importance.
 Using a tool like the Password Generator can help you quickly and efficiently create secure passwords for each account.
 Since you need to use different passwords and security questions and answers to each account, as well as change your passwords frequently, this little tool will help you save time and give you peace of mind.

 Along a similar line, iTunes U is also a great portal for extended learning.
-Perfect for the over-achiever who wants to learn a little bit more on a subject, or even the easy-goer who perhaps slept through a lecture or two and needs to catch-up before the exam.
+It’s perfect for the over-achiever who wants to learn a little bit more on a subject.
+Or, the easy-goer who needs to catch-up before the exam.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!